Faizur Rahman: Personal life

 Faizur Rahman was married to Ayesha Faiz on February 8, 1944.
 His first son Humayun Ahmed nicknamed Kajal was born in 1948 in his in-law's house of Mohongonj, Netrokona when he started his career as a police in Sylhet.
 His first daughter Sufia Haider Shefali, and another son Muhammad Zafar Iqbal, second daughter Momtaz Shahid Shikhu and last son Ahsan Habib were born in Sylhet.
 His last daughter Rukhsana Ahmed was born in Bandarban.

 Role in Liberation War

-Faizur Rahman Ahmed joined as a Sub-Divisional Police Officer in Pirojpur.
+Faizur Rahman Ahmed joined as a sub-divisional police officer in Pirojpur.
 He experienced the disdain of the rulers of West Pakistan after the 1970 Bhola cyclone that affected his area too.
-Later when the Pakistan Army cracked down on Bangladeshis in Dhaka on March 25 he decided to join the Bangladesh Liberation War.
-On March 27, when he heard the declaration of independence by Ziaur Rahman on behalf of Bangabandhu Sheikh Mujibur Rahman he distributed around 200 rifles from the armory of Police to the common people as a preparation for the Bangladesh Liberation War.
+Later, when the Pakistan Army cracked down on Bangladeshis in Dhaka on March 25 he decided to join the Bangladesh Liberation War.
+On March 27, when he heard the declaration of independence by Ziaur Rahman on behalf of Sheikh Mujibur Rahman, he distributed around 200 rifles from the armory of police to the common people as a preparation for the Bangladesh Liberation War.